Team Lead Vs Manager

 The job outlook for team leads and managers varies depending on the industry, location, and specific role.
 However, management and leadership positions should have a positive job outlook.

-The Bureau of Labor Statistics (BLS) projects that the of managers and executives is expected to grow 6% from 2020 to 2030, which is about as fast as the average for all occupations.
+The Bureau of Labor Statistics (BLS) projects that the employment of managers and top executives is expected to grow 6% from 2020 to 2030, which is about as fast as the average for all occupations.

 The BLS also projects that the employment of healthcare managers, computer and information systems managers, and construction managers should grow much faster than the average for all occupations.